coddingtonbear/ircpdb/README.rst

 determining what level of risk you are comfortable with, and for taking appropriate actions to mitigate that risk.

-As is clearly and thunderously stated library's license (stored in ``LICENSE.txt``)::
+As is clearly and thunderously stated library's license (see the included ``LICENSE.txt``)::

     THIS SOFTWARE IS PROVIDED BY THE AUTHOR AND CONTRIBUTORS ``AS IS'' AND